-We have not generated any significant revenues from our operations.
-The implementation of our business plan, as discussed below, will require the receipt of sufficient equity and/or debt financing to purchase necessary equipment, technology and materials, fund our research and development efforts, including our contemplated clinical trials, retire our outstanding debt (if such debt is not converted into equity) (see Item 7 of this Annual Report - "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Availability of Additional Funds") and otherwise fund our operations.
-We intend to seek such financing from current stockholders and debtholders as well as from other investors.
-We also intend to seek to raise capital through investment bankers and from biotech funds, strategic partners and other financial institutions.
-We anticipate that we will require approximately \$12,000,000 in financing to complete a Phase 2 clinical trial investigating the use of BRTX-100 in the treatment of chronic lower back pain arising from degenerative disc disease and that we will require approximately \$45,000,000 in further additional funding to complete such clinical trials, as further described in this section (assuming the receipt of no revenues from operations).
-We will also require a substantial amount of additional funding to implement our other programs described in this section, repay our outstanding debt (assuming such debt is not converted into equity) and fund general operations.
-No assurance can be given that the anticipated amounts of required funding are correct or that we will be able to accomplish our goals within the timeframes projected.
+We have not generated any significant revenues to date.
+In November 2021, we completed a \$23,000,000 public offering of our securities.
+Such funds are sufficient for us to complete our Phase 2 clinical trial investigating the use of BRTX-100 in the treatment of chronic lower back pain arising from degenerative disc disease, as further described in this section, as well as to continue our pre-clinical research and development efforts with respect to our ThermoStem Program and to satisfy our current working capital needs; however, the implementation of our business plan, as discussed below, will require the receipt of additional financing to fund our research and development efforts, including our contemplated Phase 3 clinical trial with regard to BRTX-100 and our contemplated clinical trials relating to our ThermoStem Program, and otherwise fund our operations.
+We intend to seek to raise capital through investment bankers and from biotech funds, strategic partners and other financial institutions.
+We anticipate that we will require approximately \$35,000,000 in additional financing to complete our contemplated Phase 3 clinical trial investigating the use of BRTX-100 (assuming the receipt of no revenues from operations).
+We will also require a substantial amount of additional funding to implement our other programs described in this section, and fund general operations.
+No assurance can be given that the anticipated amount of required funding is correct or that we will be able to accomplish our goals within the timeframes projected.
 In addition, no assurance can be given that we will be able to obtain any required financing on commercially reasonable terms or otherwise.
-We may also seek to have our debtholders convert all or a portion of their debt into equity.
-No assurance can be given that debtholders will convert such debt into equity.
 If we are unable to obtain adequate funding, we may be required to significantly curtail or discontinue our proposed operations.
-See Item 7 of this Annual Report ("Management's Discussion and Analysis of Financial Condition and Results of Operations - Factors That May Affect Future Results and Financial Condition - We will need to obtain a significant amount of financing to initiate and complete our clinical trials and implement our business plan. - We may need to obtain additional financing to satisfy debt obligations.
-An event of default pursuant to our outstanding debt obligations could trigger an acceleration of the due date of such obligations, including our secured debt.").